-You might not even realise that you’re doing it.
+You might not even realize that you’re doing it.

 You might simply be one of those people who just zones out and ends up staring at people absent-mindedly and then when you come back to it, you find that they are staring at you.

-They caught you staring at them and responded by staring straight back at you, then only thing is, you didn’t even realise you were doing it!
+They caught you staring at them and responded by staring straight back at you, then only thing is, you didn’t even realize you were doing it!
 Crazy, right?